EpiLink/EpiLink/MaintainerGuide.md

 * `redis`: The [Redis URI](https://github.com/lettuce-io/lettuce-core/wiki/Redis-URI-and-connection-details#uri-syntax) to the Redis server that should be used for temporary session storage.
 EpiLink uses the `el_ses_` (EpiLink SESsion), `el_reg_` (EpiLink REGistration) and `el_rc_` (EpiLink Rule Cache) prefixes for all of its keys.

 ?> This value can also be `~` to use an in-memory storage, but this is **not recommended** and should only be used for development purposes.
 Values are never cleared from the memory when using in-memory storage, resulting in leaks everywhere.
 Keys are not timed out either, nor are they saved in-between runs, so really only use that when you want to test or develop on EpiLink.

+* `admins` *(optional, empty list by default)*: A list of Discord IDs of the administrators of this instance. *(since version 0.3.0)*

+!> Be mindful of who you decide is an administrator!
+Administrators have access to critical tools.

 ### HTTP Server Settings